-Over 80,000 chemicals are in use in the US — in everything from plastics to building materials, to pesticides, to electronics, and more.
-These chemicals are not only used in products we use at home but also heavily used at industrial sites, resulting in massive environmental releases and workplace exposure.
+According to the National Toxicology Program, there are over 80,000 registered chemicals in use in the US — from plastics, to building materials, to pesticides, to electronics, and more.
+These chemicals are not only found in the products we use at home.
+They are also used heavily at industrial sites, resulting in massive environmental releases and workplace exposure.

-While many of these chemicals have long-term, or chronic, impacts, many also have acute toxicity, posing an immediate threat of poisoning, injury or death from high levels of these chemicals.
+While many of these chemicals have long-term impacts, many also have acute toxicity, posing an immediate threat of poisoning, injury, or death from high levels of these chemicals.

 We live in a world of practically universal contamination and exposure to these chemicals.

-Disease clusters are notoriously controversial investigations because the science of epidemiology protects polluters — we are exposed to not only thousands of chemicals but to other disease causing agents every day so it is nearly impossible to conclusively prove that a given exposure caused a given health effect.
+Unfortunately, real world effects on health and quality of life have become commonplace.
+Disease clusters are notoriously controversial investigations because we are exposed to thousands of chemicals and disease-causing agents every day.
+Because of this, it is nearly impossible to conclusively prove that a given exposure caused a given health effect.
 Nevertheless, we know that these chemicals are contributing to chronic diseases and other health problems.

 Read more about if and how to do a health study in your community here.

-Cleaner and safer materials and ways of doing business should be promoted.
+- Cleaner and Safer Practices: Environmentally sound and safe materials and business practices should be promoted.

-Polluter Pays.
-Any and all responsible parties to pollution should pay for the cleanup of hazardous waste sites.
+- The Polluter Pays: Any and all responsible parties to pollution should pay for the cleanup of hazardous waste sites.
 Any companies that use or handle toxic chemicals should pay a tax to fund future cleanups.

-Strict Timelines And Precautionary Cleanup Standards.
-The cleanup of hazardous waste sites should be as quick and as strict as possible to reduce human exposure to toxic chemicals.
+- Timelines And Precautionary Standards: The cleanup of hazardous waste sites should be as quick and as strict as possible to reduce human exposure to toxic chemicals.